 Schedule

-Start and end time: set the testing window.
+- Start and end time: Teachers can only run the assessment between these times.
 The window can span hours, days, or weeks.
 Add buffer time for absences or re-attempts.
-Teachers can only run the Assessment between these times.
 The start time cannot be in the past.

 Universal tools and Accommodations